top of page

 Capstone Project, University of California Santa Cruz

-CtrlShift is an asymmetric local co-op game, where one player assumes the role of the hacker and uses the PC, while the other player takes on the role of Agent, wearing the VR headset.
+"CtrlShift" is an asymmetric local co-op game, where one player assumes the role of the hacker and uses the PC, while the other player takes on the role of Agent, wearing the VR headset.
 The game is made for the HTC Vive, and room scale game play, using Unreal Engine 4.

 Communication is key in the game, as each player has a different view and experience of the game.
 We wanted to create an experience with VR that was not solitary, as well as making use of the PC needed to run a VR game.
 But most of all, we wanted a tactical, fun "1980's vision of the future" co-op, where each role would be just as important as the other, no matter how different they were.